DIY OUTDOOR FUN FURNITURE REDO

 MATERIALS NEEDED FOR WROUGHT IRON REDO

 • Stencils from Houzz.
-Note: I probably searched about a month off and on for the right method to spray paint polka dots.
+Note: I probably searched a month off and on for the right method to spray paint polka dots.
 I tried to make my own out of cardboard which, of course, was a big, fat failure.
-When working with spray paint the edge of your border has to be sharp and crisp for a well defined clean look.
+When working with spray paint the edge of your border has to be sharp and crisp for a well-defined clean look.

 • Painter’s Tape